yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Register a new application in the Azure Active Directory B2C tenant you created previously.
+1. Register a new application in the Azure Active Directory B2C tenant you created previously

 2. Add a reply URL for local testing: <https://localhost:44327/>

 3. Add a reply URL for the hosted Web App as you named it, for example: <https://contosoeventsweb-SUFFIX.azurewebsites.net/>

-4. Set local accounts to Username.
+4. Set local accounts to Username

-5. Define policies for sign up, sign in and profile editing.
+5. Define policies for sign up, sign in and profile editing

-6. For all policies, set Application Claims select Email Addresses, Given Name, Surname, and User's Object ID.
+6. For all policies, set Application Claims select Email Addresses, Given Name, Surname, and User's Object ID

-7. For the sign up and sign in policies, set the Claim representing policy ID to acr.
+7. For the sign up and sign in policies, set the Claim representing policy ID to acr

-8. For profile attributes, choose Given Name and Surname.
+8. For profile attributes, choose Given Name and Surname

 9. When done take note of the Application ID for later.
 Also, take note of the policy names.

 #### Exit criteria:

--  Your B2C directory is ready for use and after Task 2 is complete, you will be able to exercise it.
+-  Your B2C directory is ready for use and after Task 2 is complete, you will be able to exercise it

 ### Task 2: Configure the Web App Settings